JensRantil/jensrantil.github.io/content/posts/2024-05-12_security-and-risk.md

 +++
 date = 2024-05-12T10:28:35+02:00
-title = "Security is just one part of risk" description = "What are we trading when focusing on security?" tags = ["security", "risk"] slug = "security-and-risk"
+title = "Security is just one part of risk" description = "What are we trading when improving security?" tags = ["security", "risk"] slug = "security-and-risk"
 +++